 Related: How To Mine Handshake

 Best of all, you earn interest on all the Bitcoin (BTC) or Ethereum (ETH) you earn using your Coinmine One, so long as you keep it as a balance in your Coinmine Wallet.
-Interest is currently set at 6.5%, compounding monthly.
-This means if you have $100 in your Coinmine Wallet and keep it there until next month, you will be credited $6.50.
+Interest is currently set at 6.5% APR, compounding monthly.